lassekongo83/desktop-concepts/concepts/cardamom/README.md

-What could Cinnamon on Linux Mint look like in a modern world?
-See it here: https://raw.githack.com/lassekongo83/desktop-concepts/main/concepts/cardamom/index.html
+What could Cinnamon on Linux Mint look like?
+See an unfinished demo here: https://raw.githack.com/lassekongo83/desktop-concepts/main/concepts/cardamom/index.html